pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 Initial release

-## Version 1.1 (minor updates)
+## Version 1.1
+(minor updates and bugfixes)

 Update to VPC & "Security Overview: Public Access" dashboards to align with other dashboards with datatags (compatability with Dataflow)
 Update adding additional index for assets - gcp_assets_index.
 Backwards compatible Update to default setting of usetstats macro - default is NOT to use this, i.e. the dashboards work without changing the default add-on sourcetype settings
 Bugfix to Compute Engine Overview
-Documentation update to transforms.conf and props.conf descriptions in the documentation: remove unused changes/ fix to props definitions which causes error
+Documentation update to transforms.conf and props.conf descriptions in the documentation:
+	- remove unused changes/ fix to props definitions which causes error
+	- added props.conf indexed extraction for google:gcp:buckets:jsondata
+	- added sourcetype descriptions
 Added Service Account Activity External members access activity to IAM Activity Dashboard Added VMs created by Default Service Account into IAM Activity Dashboard Added Live Migrated Hosts to Compute Engine Overview